 In the field nearby we see what at high zoom level, a scale of 1:300, looks like a larger-than-average dolmen, surrounded by a cleared area.

-Using the tracker tool we measure the dolmen, and see the object in view is 3.3 meters long, the size of the table rock cited in the DLSOU0 2 entry in the table.
+Using the path tool we measure the dolmen, and see the object in view is 3.3 meters long, the size of the table rock cited in the DLSOU0 2 entry in the table.
 From the air, it appears as typical, fallen dolmen, hundreds of which are found in this part of France.

 In the past, especially after the invention of dynamite, farmers annoyed with multi-ton stone constructions blocking their plowing would often blow up and remove dolmens from their fields.
 In modern times, dolmens in France are often protected in wooded areas, small parks, or clearings within farmed fields.